DATA INTEGRATION BEST PRACTICES

 Your data should live in one place.
 Having data live within your CRM program makes the information accessible to every department that needs it.
 Data integration best practices dictate that your data should be one place rather than several programs, lists, or applications.
 All departments should have access to the same data: the sales department needs good data to make contact with customers, IT needs the information to help customers, and finance needs the information for billing.
 When everyone has the same correct data in a central location, efficiency reigns.

 Your Data Should Have a Data Steward.
-One person in the organization should be tasked with ensuring the data is kept clean.
+One person in the organisation should be tasked with ensuring the data is kept clean.
 A set of ground rules should be set as to what data your business wants to collect and where it will be stored in your CRM program.
-The best practices of data integration dictate that everyone in the organization should operate out of the same database.
+The best practices of data integration dictate that everyone in the organisation should operate out of the same database.

 Proper Territories and Mapping Need to Be Identified.
 Be able to focus your efforts in the right places and the right industries.
 Ely cites the statistic that 30 businesses are formed and 120 business addresses will change every 30 minutes.
 You want to ensure you have the right information to reach new businesses.